travisseymour/EPICpyDocs/docs/index.md

 * [Detailed Documentation @ Github Pages](https://travisseymour.github.io/EPICpyDocs/) (You're Reading It Now!)
 * [Development Environment @ Github](https://github.com/travisseymour/epicpy)

+If you want to jump directly to a step-by-step example of how you use EPICpy to do EPIC modeling (with an admittedly toy-example task), see the [Example](example.md) page.

 ## What These Docs ARE

-This is the documentation for **EPICpy**, a tool for running model simulations using [EPIC (a computational cognitive architecture created by David Kieras and David Meyer)](epicresources.md). **For a brief overview of EPIC and EPICpy, see the sections below.**
+This is the documentation for **EPICpy**, a tool for simulating human performance tasks using [EPIC (a computational cognitive architecture created by David Kieras and David Meyer)](epicresources.md). **For a brief overview of EPIC and EPICpy, see the sections below.**

 ## What These Docs <b>ARE NOT</b>

-<font color="Blue">This documentation is not a detailed introduction to EPIC, Device programming, perceptual encoder programming, or production rule programming</font>.
+<font color="Blue">This documentation is not a detailed introduction to EPIC, device programming, perceptual encoder programming, or production rule programming</font>.
 To learn more about EPIC and how it works, please see the documents in the [Epic Resources](epicresources.md) section (in particular, the first three).

 ## What is EPIC